OpsHubProduct/OIM-Documentation/docs/connectors/monday.md

   - Replies to comments in Monday.com will be synced as separate comments by <code class="expression">space.vars.SITENAME</code>.
 - **Documents**:
   - Synchronization of documents as entity is not supported.
-- **Fields behavior**:
-  - **Country field**: Accepts country codes as values only.
-Example: "IN"
-    - Refer to this JSON for available country codes: [country.io/names.json](https://country.io/names.json)
-  - **Location field**:  Accepts values in the format: {latitude} {longitude} {address} only
-    - Example: 29.9772962 31.1324955 Giza Pyramid Complex
-  - **Rating field**: Accepts values from 0 to 5 only.
-    - Any other numbers will cause the sync to fail according to Monday.com field behavior.
-  - **World clock**: Accepts a time zone as a value only.
-Example: "Europe/London"
-    - Other time zone values can be referred from: [List of Time Zones of the World](https://utctime.info/timezone/)
-  - **Group field**: Group is a mandatory field for items.
-    - If a group with the specified name does not exist on Monday.com, <code class="expression">space.vars.SITENAME</code> will create it.
-    - **Group Id** field can be used as an alternative for Group field if the internal ID for Group is known.

 # Appendix